Cardinal Pell’s Appeal and Australia’s High Court: What’s In Play?

 It is not clear what the likelihood is of the High Court overturning such a high-profile conviction as this, mainly because the case has been so influenced by a prevailing sense of anger against the Church over the sexual abuse crisis and personal animosity to the cardinal.

-“Not only has the jury pool been tainted after decades of anti-clerical, anti-Catholic and anti-Pell bias,” said Macaulay, “it seems senior elements of the Victorian judiciary have taken leave of their senses and been swept up by the #MeToo maelstrom.”
+“Not only has the jury pool been tainted after decades of anti-clerical, anti-Catholic and anti-Pell bias,” said McCaulay, “it seems senior elements of the Victorian judiciary have taken leave of their senses and been swept up by the #MeToo maelstrom.”

 But he added that “thankfully” the High Court in Canberra is “less politicized by activist appointees.”
 He predicted they will decide on the basis of an absence of “corroborating evidence” and the fact that Cardinal “Pell’s alibis were found to be reliable and [that he had] credible witnesses.”